 Whilst this might seem obvious, the more mechanisms you have in place, the greater the ability for things to go wrong or not work.
 There is no point spending a fortune on Google advertising if the link does not work or goes to the wrong page.
 By conducting a response audit we will give you a check list of things to do to ensure this does not happen.
 We’ve split it down into 4 easy-to-follow steps:

 - Step 1 – decide which response mechanisms you want to put into your advertising and marketing material.

-- Step 2 – follow the check list below for the different mechanisms to ensure that they are working.
+- Step 2 – follow the checklist to ensure that your response mechanisms are working.